library-pals/read-action/README.md

           - ⭐️⭐️⭐️
           - ⭐️⭐️⭐️⭐️
           - ⭐️⭐️⭐️⭐️⭐️
+      # Tags are optional.
+      tags:
+        description: Add tags to categorize the book.
+Separate each tag with a comma.
+Optional.
+        type: string
       # If you do not submit dateStarted or dateFinished, the book status will be set to "want to read"
       dateStarted:
         description: Date you started the book (YYYY-MM-DD).
 Optional.